LUMC is commited to Open Science, the National Plan Open Science and Open Access (OA) publishing.

 - Open Research Europe (ORE) - free Open Access publishing research stemming from Horizon 2020 funding

 - Relevant links

-The publisher deals as described above are so-called Golden Road of Open Access: the publication costs (APCs) are bought off by an agreement paid for by the author or institution and the article is published for the first time by the publisher in Open Access.
-There is also the so-called Green Road - this focuses on articles that have already been published in supscription or open access journals and which can be published anew in a public repository.
-This generally implies no extra costs.
-Many publishers allow republication of a peer-reviewed article in some form, such as pre-print or post-print (this is called 'self-archiving').
+The publisher deals as described above are so-called Gold route to Open Access: the publication costs (APCs) are bought off by an agreement paid for by the author or institution and the article is published by the publisher in Open Access.
+There is also the so-called Green OA route - this focuses on articles that have already been published in supscription or open access journals and which can be shared in a public repository.
+The Green OA route generally involves no extra costs.
+Many publishers allow sharing of a peer-reviewed article in some form, such as pre-print or post-print (this is called 'self-archiving').
 For articles in subscription journals, these may often only be shared after an agreed period of time (embargo periods of 6, 12 or 24 months are common).

-Some Golden Road-journals do not charge any APCs - in that case the costs are paid for by e.g. the society that publishes the journal, for instance.
-This kind of journals is called Platinum Open Access or Diamond Open Access, for example Acta Orthopedica and Haematologica.
-They don't charge authors nor readers.
+Some Gold route fully OA-journals do not charge any APCs - in that case the costs are paid for by the insitiute or the society that publishes the journal, for instance.
+This kind of journals is called Platinum Open Access or Diamond Open Access.
+Examples include Acta Orthopedica and Haematologica.
+These journals don't charge authors or readers.

 4. Reliability/unreliability of Open Access

-Some journals and publishers abuse the "author-pays" model of Open Access (the Golden Road) in an unprofessional manner to make easy money.
+Some predatory journals and publishers abuse the "author-pays" model of Open Access (the Gold route) in an unprofessional manner to make easy money.
 The Think.
 Check Submit website provides a checklist to check if a journal is trustworthy.
-Additional information on the quality of journals can also be found at the Directory of Open Access Journals (www.doaj.org) and on the 'alternative' for Beall's List at https://beallslist.weebly.com/.
-Another useful site, however in Dutch, is http://openaccess.nl/nl/wat-is-open-access/kwaliteit.
+Additional information on the quality of journals can also be found at the Directory of Open Access Journals (www.doaj.org) and on the 'alternative' for Beall's List at https://beallslist.net.
+Another useful site is https://openaccess.nl/en/what-is-open-access/quality.
 When in doubt, please consult email@example.com.